Reviewed by Sep 30, 2020| Updated on

-- Among the Chi-Square tests, there are of two types, namely, the independence test in which testing determines the relationship between variables.
-A testing example is "Is there a relationship between age and CET scores?"; and also calculates the goodness-of-fit, which seeks to ask something like "If a coin is tossed 20 times, will it come up heads 10 times and tails 10 times?"
+Among the Chi-Square tests, there are of two types: 1.
+The independence test in which testing determines the relationship between variables.
+A testing example is "Is there a relationship between age and CET scores?"